 The low glycemic index treatment (LGIT) is a less-restrictive alternative for people with drug-resistant LGS.
 Lower in fat than the ketogenic diet, LGIT includes carbohydrates that are low-glycemic (a measurement of how much a food raises your blood sugar level after eating).
 The Epilepsy Foundation indicates that the majority of people on the LGIT found that seizure activity was reduced.
 Some became seizure-free, and others were able to reduce use of anticonvulsant medications.

-Before starting any of these specific diets, be sure to consult your doctor about whether or not it is right for you, as other medical problems may need to be taken into account.
+Before starting any of these specific diets, be sure to consult your doctor about whether this dietary approach is right for you.
+Other medical problems may need to be taken into account.

 There are several additional therapies for LGS beyond medications.

-In some people with LGS, a bundle of nerves in the brain can be surgically addressed via a procedure called corpus callosotomy to help control seizures.
-Corpus callosotomy does not require any brain tissue to be cut.
+In some people with LGS, a bundle of nerves in the brain can be partially cut via corpus callosotomy, a surgical procedure to help control seizures.
+Corpus callosotomy does not require any brain tissue to be removed.

-This type of epilepsy surgery removes areas of the brain that cause seizures, with the goal of stopping them altogether.
+Resective surgery removes areas of the brain that cause seizures, with the goal of stopping them altogether.
 In a 2018 study of long-term outcomes of resective surgery for refractory LGS, 50 percent of people were seizure-free after six years.
-This also led to improved behavior and social competence.
+This type of surgery for epilepsy also led to improved behavior and social competence.

 Rescue medicines can prevent and treat life-threatening seizures.
-The most commonly prescribed rescue medicines are fast-acting benzodiazepines: diazepam (Valium), lorazepam (Ativan), and midazolam (Versed).
-These rescue medications are given orally, under the tongue (sublingual), between the cheek and gum (buccally), or sprayed into a nostril (nasal spray).
+The most commonly prescribed rescue medicines are fast-acting benzodiazepines — diazepam (Valium), lorazepam (Ativan), and midazolam (Versed).
+These rescue medications are given orally (by mouth), sublingually (under the tongue), buccally (between the cheek and gum), or as a nasal spray (sprayed into a nostril).
 Diastat, the rectal form of diazepam, is most often prescribed for children.

-Developing a seizure response plan is important in helping prevent or manage emergency situations.
-Keeping a seizure diary is a self-tracking tool that can help you be proactive about seizure type and frequency — and allow your doctor to detect interactions between seizures and medications.
+Developing a seizure response plan is important for helping to prevent or manage emergency situations.
+A seizure diary is a self-tracking tool that can help you be proactive about seizure type and frequency — and allow your doctor to detect interactions between seizures and medications.

-MyEpilepsyTeam is the social network for people with Lennox-Gastaut syndrome and their loved ones.
-On MyEpilepsyTeam, more than 107,000 members, including more than 21,000 parents of a child with epilepsy, come together to ask questions, give advice, and share their stories with others who understand life with epilepsy.
+MyEpilepsyTeam is the social network for people with Lennox-Gastaut Syndrome and their loved ones.
+On MyEpilepsyTeam, more than 112,000 members, including more than 22,000 parents of a child with epilepsy, come together to ask questions, give advice, and share their stories with others who understand life with epilepsy.

-Are you or your family member living with Lennox-Gastaut syndrome?
+Are you living with Lennox-Gastaut syndrome or caring for a family member who has LGS?
+Do you have questions or suggestions about managing symptoms?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.